 This is as far away from the cheap plate smashing music as you can get.
-Originating around the time of the Great Population Exchange in Greece in the 1920s in the port areas of Pireaus and Thessaloniki, which were the centres of huge immigration from Turkey and the Balkans, the sounds were mixed with Greek and Jewish cultures, to create this extraordinary outsider music.
+Originating around the time of the Great Population Exchange in Greece in the 1920s in the port areas of Pireaus and Thessaloniki, which were the centres of huge immigration from Turkey and the east, the sounds were mixed with Greek and Jewish cultures, to create this extraordinary outsider music.

 Coming from the serried downtown hash cafes with tales of love, lost love, pain, poverty, and intoxication, these songs from the edges of society and are now explored afresh by the new generations of Greeks.

 Some of the tonality is difficult for fastidious western ears like mine, but just the same the tunes are infectious to me, the pained passion inescapable.

 We stay late.
 Very late.
 My final, woozy, tableau of Greece before my flight home later that morning is of this local tavern, hidden in the streets of Thessaloniki, filled with smoke and song, the locals joining in lustily on the sad but inspiriting numbers from Greece past.